 Fine particle monitoring in the IMPROVE Program is achieved using the IMPROVE aerosol sampler.
 The standard IMPROVE sampler has four sampling modules, designed to obtain a complete signature of the composition of the airborne particles that affect visibility.
-Modules 1A (polytetrafluoroethylene or PTFE), 2B (nylon), and 3C (quartz) collect fine particles smaller than 2.5 μm in aerodynamic diameter (PM2.5).
-Module 4D (PTFE) collects particulate matter less than 10 microns in diameter ( $PM{10}$ ).
-Module A provides most of the fine particle data; analysis for PM2.5 mass, elements from XRF, and the coefficient of optical absorption from the HIPS measurement are all performed at AQRC.
+Modules 1A (polytetrafluoroethylene or PTFE), 2B (nylon), and 3C (quartz) collect fine particles smaller than 2.5 μ m in aerodynamic diameter (PM{2.5}).
+Module 4D (PTFE) collects particulate matter less than 10 microns in diameter (PM10).
+Module A provides most of the fine particle data; analysis for PM{2.5} mass, elements from XRF, and the coefficient of optical absorption from the HIPS measurement are all performed at AORC.
 Module 2B, with a denuder before the filter to remove acidic gases, is used for ion analysis, conducted at Research Triangle Institute (RTI; Research Triangle Park, NC); this work is performed on a separate contract between NPS and RTI.
 Module 3C measures carbon in eight temperature fractions through a thermal optical analysis (TOA) method conducted at the Desert Research Institute (DRI; Reno, NV); this work is performed on a separate contract between NPS and DRI.
 Approximately 20,000 filters are collected each year in each of the four modules.
-AQRC assembles the final ambient concentration data set for all analyses, performs data validation, and submits the final results to the Federal Land Manager Environmental Database (FED) and EPA's Air Quality System (AQS) database.
+AQRC assembles the final ambient concentration data set for all analyses, performs data validation, and delivers the final results to the Federal Land Manager Environment Database (FED), EPA's Air Quality System (AOS) database, and the UC Davis CSN/IMPROVE Archive (CIA) database.
+The final results are delivered via email attachment to National Park Service personnel to submit to the FED and uploaded to the AQS and CIA databases.